ark-lang/ark/README.md

 * Expression -> Expr
 * Declaration -> Decl

-## gogenerate.sh
+## `make gen`
-The script gogenerate.sh is included for the convenience of the developers.
+The target `gen` is included for the convenience of the developers.
 It runs `go generate` on all the modules in alloy-go.

 # Developers Notes
 ### Wed 27 May